John Paul Stevens Public Interest Fellowship

 The Graduate School Fellowship features high-impact work experience as a project consultant for a leading education organization, leadership development workshops that examine complex urban issues and deepen Fellow's understanding of the landscape, and access to a robust, nationwide network of industry experts and Alumni.http://www.educationpioneers.org/summergraduateschoolfellowship

 Equal Justice Works Summer Corps

-In order to participate in the Summer Corps program, you must be a current student at a 2011-12 Equal Justice Works member school and must graduate no earlier than December 2013.
+In order to participate in the Summer Corps program, you must be a current student at Equal Justice Works member school and must graduate no earlier than December 2013.